MatyAlfonso/MatyAlfonso/README.md

 🎀 I'm also interested in UI Design, so I try to make good looking designs in my websites, designing first on Figma.

-🕹️ As a hobby, I like to play video games, watch series and movies, listen to music, and take good pictures of Italy from my Instagram.
+🕹️ As a hobby, I like to play video games, watch series and movies, listen to music, and take good pictures of Italy for my Instagram.

 <br />